What Is a SEP IRA?

 Share this article

-It’s a Simplified Employee Pension Individual Retirement Account.
-A SEP IRA is a retirement account that offers tax advantages for business owners and those that are self-employed.
+A Simplified Employee Pension Individual Retirement Account or SEP IRA is a retirement account that offers tax advantages for business owners and those who are self-employed.
+SEPs can be attractive options for small business owners who are looking for a simplified way to contribute toward their employees' retirement as well as their own retirement savings.

 How does a SEP IRA work?

-SEPs can be attractive options for small business owners because they can be easy to set up and maintain.
 It’s up to the business owner to set up the SEP and decide when and how much they’ll contribute for their employees.
-However, employees own and control their accounts, including any investment decisions.

 Who can open a SEP IRA?